CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Security Modules.md

    ![ws name.](media/ex4t1s9.png)

-1. The AVD dashboard will launch, then double click on the **Session Desktop** application to access it.
+1. Once you are signed in into the AVD client, double click on the **SessionDesktop**.

    ![ws name.](media/session%20desktop-v2.png)

-1. A window saying *Connecting to: Session Desktop* will appear.
+1. A window saying *Connecting to: SessionDesktop* will appear.
 Wait for a few seconds, then enter your password to access the Desktop.

    - Password: **<inject key="AzureAdUserPassword" />**